Call for Speakers

 If the person completing the speaker submission form is not the speaker (e.g., an agent, assistant, or PR staff), you must enter both your email address as well as the speaker’s, as indicated on the submission form.
 You certify that you are authorized as an agent to submit the speaker proposal form on her or his behalf, and that the speaker has been consulted regarding, and is willing to agree to, the provisions listed here; upon acceptance, the speaker her- or himself will be required to explicitly agree to these provisions via the PAWGOV Speaker Agreement.

-If not included within your speaker submission, co-presenters may only participate at PAWGOV after attaining prior permission from PAWGOV, and after they have undertaken PAWGOV speaker registration.
+If not included within your speaker submission, co-presenters may only participate at PAWGOV after attaining prior permission from PAWGOV, and after they have undertaken PAWGOV speaker and panelist registration.

 - Client co-presenters.